 The dentist office was kind of the type of service or place I was accustomed to, an overlap of my previous life.
 Reading into it later, opinions were likely made about me because of the bad state of my dental health after years of abuse and neglect.
 I believe they took advantage of me, doing work and taking x-rays that did not need to be done.
 I once went there for a cleaning that did not include any water.

-I received my referral for the orthodontist from that dentist office.
+I received my referral for a specialist from that dentist office.
 Now don't get me wrong, it is not all these people who are negative in and of themselves.
 I believe that it was a perfect storm, including myself and my dynamics.

-The connection between the dentist and the orthodontist and my overall experience with them both was tedious.
-If I had been a teenager, or a younger, more beautiful woman, I am certain the orthodontic treatment would have gone differently.
+The connection between the dentist and the specialist and my overall experience with them both was tedious.
+If I had been a teenager, or a younger, more beautiful woman, I am certain my treatment would have gone differently.
 Certainly my race was a factor in my experience at both places.

 Enough about that!
 The point is that I had been living a certain way and there were negative after effects.
 Not only in the bit of story I have told you here but in every aspect of my life.
 I was on a path of negativity and destruction before and when I ceased my own negative and destructive behaviour, my path did not immediately reflect the changeover.